Borne by Jeff VanderMeer

 This was my introduction to VanderMeer’s work besides watching Annihilation on Netflix.
 I wouldn’t call myself the number one fan of science fiction, but I do enjoy reading it.
 But Borne is in a category of its own.
 I’ve never read anything quite like it.

 Borne happens in a post-apocalyptic world.
-Rivers have been poisoned, genetically engineered creatures roam and even govern them.
+Rivers have been poisoned, genetically engineered creatures roam and even govern.
 People are barely getting by and are just trying to survive each day.
 Rachel is a scavenger and along with fellow survivor Wick, they are trying to outrun Mord: a large flying bear who destroys everything in its path.
 While scavenging one day, Rachel finds a strange creature embedded in Mord’s fur.
 She names this being that looks like a plant Borne.
 But who is Borne and what is its purpose?

 It was really difficult to rate this book because on the one hand I absolutely loved it.
 VanderMeer’s writing is engaging, but it’s also very difficult.
 This isn’t a book you can read casually and expect to finish in a day.
 It takes a lot of effort just to make sure that you understand exactly what VanderMeer is trying to say.